 As we shall see, St. Cuthbert’s Church has been in a special position to be able to reconcile the old and new, and to adapt with the times.
 When St. Cuthbert’s was built it was designated as a “Chapel of ease” rather than a Parish Church, as such the building is licensed rather than consecrated, and therefore not liable to the same legal restrictions as our own St. Mary & St. Margaret’s.
 This has enabled St. Cuthbert’s to be more easily adapted to changing needs, and to be shaped by the community for whom St. Cuthbert’s provides a social and spiritual home.

 The picture above was taken in 1909, when Sprowston was a very different place.
 At that point St. Cuthbert’s was surrounded by a more traditional Church yard, with a gate typical of the times.
-Sprowston itself was a village community, with Brickmaking at the south end, and agriculture in the north.
+Sprowston itself was a village community, with agriculture in the north (where the Parish Church is located) and Brickmaking at the south end of the Parish, which was rapidly becoming more suburban.
 Given the times, you’d expect St.Cuthbert’s to be very traditional.
-However, you only need to walk through the door, even today, to realise that St. Cuthbert’s broke the mould, and was, in many ways, ahead of its time.
+However, you only need to walk through the door, even today, to realise that St. Cuthbert’s broke the mold, and was, in many ways, ahead of its time.
 The architect, Arthur Fenning, has certainly had his share of both praise and criticism for his creation.
 A guide to the Church from 1976, states that: Somebody once described it as “ugliest Victorian interior in Norwich and District” It was certainly different, but times change, and today we are can better appreciate the building’s sense of space and elegant simplicity, which through time has proved itself to be easily adaptable.

 Below is a postcard from the 1930’s; you can see the Church, and also the Great War (WW1) memorial.